 Review all requirements for pharmacies including but not limited to application documents, insurance requirements such as professional liability coverage, any required minimum stock of drugs, and technological capabilities such as claims submission platforms.

-Review policies and procedures for providing information to pharmacies about the credentialing process.
-Including how PBM informs pharmacies of required documentation, timeframes for submission of information, processes for submission of information such as via email, web portal or postal mail, any credentialing fees required.
+Review policies and procedures for providing information to pharmacies about the credentialing process, including how the PBM informs pharmacies of required documentation, timeframes for submission of information, processes for submission of information such as via email, web portal or postal mail, and any credentialing fees required.

-Review policies and procedures for providing information to pharmacies about the PBM’s documentation review process, timeframes for PBM’s review, how PBM provides feedback to pharmacy, how pharmacy may correct deficiencies or provide additional information.
+Review policies and procedures for providing information to pharmacies about the PBM’s documentation review process, timeframes for the PBM’s review, how the PBM provides feedback to a pharmacy, how a pharmacy may correct deficiencies or provide additional information.

 Review contracts and manuals for details provided to pharmacies about the credentialing process.
-PBM should provide clear and concise information that is consistent with its own policies and procedures.
-Information provided to pharmacies should address all the requirements and steps for credentialing and should provide pharmacies with adequate time to provide all documentation and provide pharmacies with ability to address any questions about the process.
+The PBM should provide clear and concise information that is consistent with its own policies and procedures.
+Information provided to pharmacies should address all the requirements and steps for credentialing and should provide pharmacies with adequate time to provide all documentation and provide pharmacies with the ability to address any questions about the process.

 Request a listing of all pharmacies and staff that went through the credentialing process during the examination period.
 Request the results of each process (i.e. was the pharmacy “approved” to be in the PBM’s network or not).
 Request the reasoning for all approval or denials.
-It may be helpful to create a spreadsheet to use to collect this information in a format that is helpful for the regulator rather than letting the PBM send this information in its format.
+Consider creating a spreadsheet to use to collect this information in a format that is helpful for the regulator.

 Request all correspondence between the PBM and a pharmacy as part of the credentialing process.
-Consider whether to request information from all entities/persons or just a sampling of those that went through the credentialing process.
-“Correspondence” may include but not be limited to, all documents sent by the PBM to the pharmacies, all documents sent by the pharmacies to the PBM and any emails, notes from phone conversations, and any other communications about the credentialing process that occurred between the PBM and the pharmacy.
-Require documents to be provided in an unreadable format.
-Ensure all correspondence from the PBM is clear and concise and provides reasonably sufficient information to pharmacies to understand the credentialing process and any decisions made by the PBM.
+Consider whether to request information from all entities/persons or just a sample of those that went through the credentialing process.
+“Correspondence” may include but not be limited to, all documents sent by the PBM to the pharmacies, all documents sent by the pharmacies to the PBM, any emails, notes from phone conversations, and any other communications about the credentialing process that occurred between the PBM and the pharmacy.
+Require documents to be provided in an unredacted format.
+Ensure all correspondence from the PBM is clear and concise and provides reasonably sufficient information to pharmacies regarding the credentialing process and any decisions made by the PBM.

-In any Summary of the PBM Network Adequacy that proceeds these standards, need to describe the difference between the PBM’s network and pharmacy networks.
+In any Summary of the PBM Network Adequacy that proceeds these standards, consider describing the difference between the PBM’s network and pharmacy networks.
 The PBM’s network encompasses all pharmacies with which it contracts in the state.
-The PBM may have multiple pharmacy networks that may be designed based on types of drugs dispensed, how drugs are dispensed (i.e. mail order or retail), geographic location and will likely have differing reimbursement levels.
+The PBM may have multiple pharmacy networks that may be designed based on types of drugs dispensed, how drugs are dispensed (i.e. mail order or retail), or geographic location and will likely have differing reimbursement levels.

 STANDARDS

-PHARMACY BENEFITS MANAGERS
+PHARMACY BENEFIT MANAGERS

-NETWORK ADEQUACY
+PHARMACY NETWORK ADEQUACY

 Apply to: All PBMs